Sumeet-Ranjan-Parida/Golang-Practice/README.md

 # Golang-Practice
-Golang Training Exercises for Kloudone
+This repository contains Golang Practice Exercises for Kloudone